Installing DyNet for C++¶

-How to build DyNet and link it with your programs
+How to build DyNet and link it with your C++ programs.

-DyNet relies on a number of external libraries including Boost, CMake, Eigen, and Mercurial (to install Eigen).
-Boost, CMake, and Mercurial can be installed from standard repositories.
+DyNet relies on a number of external programs/libraries including CMake, Eigen, and Mercurial (to install Eigen).
+CMake, and Mercurial can be installed from standard repositories.

 For example on Ubuntu Linux:

-xcode-select --install brew install boost cmake hg # Using homebrew. sudo port install boost cmake mercurial # Using macports.
+xcode-select --install brew install cmake hg # Using homebrew. sudo port install cmake mercurial # Using macports.

 The -r NUM specified a revision number that is known to work.
 Adventurous users can remove it and use the very latest version, at the risk of the code breaking / not compiling.
 On macOS, you can install the latest development of Eigen using Homebrew: